MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 ## Turn on enabled mode

-Enabling this mode starts blocking apps not allowed or apps that only allow approved apps.
-You can select apps to enable allowed or blocked access.
-To make changes to access, you must have your environment enabled as a managed environment.
+The enabled mode starts blocking apps that aren't allowed or apps that only allow approved apps.
+You can select apps to either have **Allowed** or **Blocked** access.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the navigation pane, select **Security**.